jchenek/MGBK/README.md

 Based on the two benchmarks, binny and COMEBin consistently performed very well.
 However, due to installation issues with binny and to facilitate running this pipeline across multiple platforms, I will not include binny in my pipeline.

-Currently, 5 `binning software` tools are included, classified into 4 categories based on their algorithms (Kim et al., 2026):
+In MGBK, 5 `binning softwares` are included, classified into 4 categories based on their algorithms (Kim et al., 2026):

 - `Projection-based integration`: CONCOCT
 - `Probabilistic Modeling`: MetaBAT2